 Of course in Chitty Chitty Bang Bang, Van Dyke is wrestling with much the same situation.
 He is an inventor entirely focussed on the welfare of his two motherless children while trying to design that one thing that will sell and give them financial solvency.
 In this movie, made four years after Disney’s opus, the actor, mercifully used his own voice despite the character having a British father and children.
 Apparently the dialect coach on Poppins was Irish and couldn’t do a cockney accent either so perhaps it wasn’t totally Van Dyke’s fault.

-Of course once again Caracatus Potts is the perfect picture of conviviality but it isn’t really this at which the actor truly excelled.
+Once again Caracatus Potts is the perfect picture of conviviality but as much as this was one of the actors trademarks it isn’t this at which he truly excelled.
 If you want to know why Dick Van Dyke is one of my heroes then you need to watch him sing and dance.

 Chitty Chitty Bang Bang gives us the tremendous Toy Box dance, the Toot Sweets extravaganza and the delightful Me Ol’ Bamboo dance (if only Morris Men were really that good) but if you want the true example of the man’s genius you need the chimney sweeps scene in Mary Poppins.